A Simple Guide to the Royal Caribbean Refund Policy

 Requesting a ticket refund can be tiresome and nerve-wracking, but this process can be made easy if you use DoNotPay.
 With DoNotPay, you are just a few clicks away from getting your refund.
 All you need to do is:

-- Log in to DoNotPay’s app on your web browser or your iOS device
+- Log in to DoNotPay’s app on your web browser

 - Select Chargeback Instantly